-Fax a completed Pain Medicine Case Consultation Request Form* to 206-598-4576 12:00pm on the Monday before the broadcast.
+Send a completed Pain Medicine Case Consultation Request Form* on the Monday before the broadcast.

-*Complete the entire form in advance of your presentation, including patient responses to the UW Pain Tracker tool within the form.
+*Complete the form to the best of your ability in advance of your presentation, including patient responses to the UW Pain Tracker tool within the form.
 This will improve the quality of our evaluation of your patient.
 The data will be shared and analyzed by all of our pain management experts.
 Follow-up and review of your patient's progress will be scheduled with you as necessary, again using the Pain Tracker tool.

-All personally identifiable health information will be de-identified and we will assign a confidential ID number to your case.
-When you are called on to present the live case at the TelePain broadcast, all parties will refer to the patient only by the confidential ID number.
+All personally identifiable health information will be de-identified and we will assign a confidential ID number to your case, and to confirm a presentation date.
+When you are called on to present the case during the confirmed UW TelePain broadcast, all parties will refer to the patient only by the confidential ID number.